pratikbarjatya/preceive-batch/preceive-cli/src/markdown/commandline.md

 		The PreCeive REST API service to use.

 	-threads
-		The number of concurrent threads/connections during batch processing.
+		The number of concurrent threads (connections) to be used for a batch processing run.

 	-backlog
-		The maximum number of items to be held in memory during batch processing.
+		The maximum number of raw texts to be held in memory during a batch processing run.

 	-endpoints
-		The PreCeive REST API endpoints to call.
+		The TheySay PreCeive REST API endpoints to call.
-		Each endpoint is of the form [field in result json]=[api path][?level=document|sentiment] e.g. -endpoints document.sentiment=/v1/sentiment?level=document sentence.sentiment=v1/sentiment?level=sentence
+		Each endpoint is of the form [field in output JSON]=[api path][?level=document|sentiment]
+		Example: -endpoints document.sentiment=/v1/sentiment?level=document sentence.sentiment=v1/sentiment?level=sentence

 	-copy-input-data-as
 		The field under which to store the original submitted data in the result.

 	-input-text
-		The field in the input data that contains the core text content to be processed.
+		The field in the input data which contains the core text content that you want to process.

 	-input-id
-		The field in the input data that represents the id of each text.
-By default, an auto-generated ID will be used.
+		The field in the input data that represents the ID of each text.
+		By default, an auto-generated ID is used.

 	-tsv-newline
+		An escape string for input texts that span multiple lines.
-		Replace each occurrence of the specified string with a newline character.
+		All occurrences of the specified string in the input data will be converted into a newline character ('\n').
+		Example: @@NEWLINE@@

 	-batch
-		Process the files provided as arguments consistent with the previously specified options.
+		The input data files to be processed in a batch processing run.
+		The file names need to be separated by a space character.
-		The results will be save to the file specified using the -output option. e.g. ... -batch <file1> <file2> <file3>
+		Example: ... -batch <file1> <file2> <file3>

 	-process-documents
-		Process each provided document one at a time and write the results for each document to a separate file.
+		Process each input document one at a time and write the results for each document to a separate output file.
 		-output value is used as a template inserting the current inputfile name before the extension.
 		For example for texts.tsv -output results/output.json -> results/output.texts.tsv.json.
 		The extension is included to ensure that the results for x.tsv and x.json do not overwrite each other.